 Asthma Induced by Exposure to Spray Polyurethane Foam in a Residential Home – Duke Study

-Dr. Wayne Tsuang and Dr. Yuh-Chin T. Huang with the Department of Medicine at Duke University Medical Center in Durham, North Carolina recently posted an article in the Journal of Occupational and Environmental Medicine regarding asthma and spray foam insulation.
+Dr. Wayne Tsuang and Dr. Yuh-Chin T. Huang with the Department of Medicine at Duke University Medical Center in Durham, North Carolina posted an article in the Journal of Occupational and Environmental Medicine regarding asthma and spray foam insulation.
 Click here to view article.

 Did You Select Spray Foam Insulation For Your Home?